‘The commentator must say what the picture doesn’t’ – A brief guide to David Coleman’s World of Football annuals

 Posted: 24th December 2013

-To many football fans of my generation, David Coleman was the voice and face of football as we grew up.
+To many football fans of my generation, the man behind these annuals, David Coleman, was the voice and face of football as we grew up.

 Along with many people, I was saddened by the news of David’s death over the weekend.
 He was 87.

 My own formative football years between 1963 and 1977 were the ones in which Coleman dominated BBC Sports coverage including football; he became the Corporation’s lead commentator from 1971.

 This edition of the Football League Review from the 1969/70 season (#427) shows Coleman on the gantry;